-While they are less notorious than aphids or caterpillars, it’s important that you understand how to get rid of springtails in plants too.
+While they are less known than aphids or mites, it’s important that you understand how to get rid of springtails on plants too.

 Dealing with these bugs on your plants can be frustrating, but you’re not alone.
 They are commonly found indoors but also lurk in the garden.
 Anywhere in which they can find tasty plants to munch on, they will make their home.